davidbroughsmyth/riscv-hdp/ex3/README.md

 -- execute alu using spike
 ![image](../images/alu_spike.png)

-### comparing 64bit to 32bit sizes, and 32bit without libs
+### Comparing 64bit to 32bit sizes, and 32bit without libs

+The same c code for 32bit compliles down to double the size to that of 64bit.
+Whilst a 32bit lib stripped c code is about 7% of 32bit compliled executable.

 -- count
 ![image](../images/count_size.png)